Candice Wyatt

-Candice Wyatt (born 8 October 1982) is an Australian journalist and news presenter for Melbourne's Ten Eyewitness News.
+Candice Wyatt (born 8 October 1982) is an Australian journalist and news presenter for Melbourne's 10 News.
 She has worked for the broadcaster since October 2010.

 Career

 After graduating from VCE in the rural Victorian town of Terang Candice Wyatt completed a Bachelor of Arts Journalism at Deakin University in Geelong.
-From 2003–2005 Candice worked at Melbourne’s Werribee Times newspaper.
+From 2003 to 2005 Candice worked at Melbourne's Werribee Times newspaper.
 In 2006 she moved interstate and began her broadcast journalism career at TNT a Seven Network affiliated TV station in Tasmania.
 While in Tasmania she reported on the Beaconsfield Mine Disaster which made international news headlines.
 In 2008 she moved to ABC Ballarat where she later became the Senior Journalist for the ABC rural bureau.